ilman/laporhoax-plugin/readme.txt

 1. Use the WordPress plugin installer to upload the plugin.
 Alternatively you can manually create a new folder called 'fepublishing' in the `/wp-content/plugins/` directory and upload all the files there.
 2. Activate the plugin from the 'Plugins' menu in WordPress
-3. To display the submission form on your website create a new post or page with shortcode [fep_submission_form] in it
+3. To display the submission form on your website create a new post or page with shortcode [lh_submission_form] in it
-4. Similarly create a new post or page with shortcode [fep_article_list]
+4. Similarly create a new post or page with shortcode [lh_article_list]

 == Screenshots ==